webpro/reveal-md/README.md

 reveal-md slides.md --disableAutoOpen
 ```

+## Live-reload

+Using `-w` option changes to markdown files will trigger the browser to
+reload and thus display the changed presentation without the user having
+to reload the browser.

 ## YAML Front matter

 You can set markdown options and revealoptions specific to your pressentation in the .md file with YAML